flathub/io.github.shiftey.Desktop/README.md

-Flatpak manifest for GitHub Destkop app
+Flatpak manifest for GitHub Desktop app
 =======================================

 This repository contains the files to create a Flatpak version of the [GitHub Desktop](https://desktop.github.com/) Git client.